Internship and Job Search

 Use high-impact search strategies

-Career fairs: Practice your networking skills, make professional contacts and find job opportunities.
+Career Fairs and Events: Practice your networking skills, make professional contacts and find job opportunities.
 We offer more than seven fairs each semester.

 Future Plans Survey: Each year, the university collects information about our recent graduates.
 In this document, you’ll find lists of companies our graduates work for, titles of the jobs they’ve secured, salary data and more.